-Digital transformation in banking has been an important trend amidst economic uncertainties induced by the pandemic.
+Digital transformation in the finance sector has been an important trend amidst economic uncertainties induced by the pandemic.
 Financial companies are dipping their toes in digital waters, eager to modernize their IT structure in 2022.
 It is no surprise that Gen-Z and millennials want their banks to be technology-driven with competitive digital solutions.

 Digital and mobile channels are now critical for customer acquisition and satisfaction.
 The dependency on e-payments has increased all over the world.
 The global mobile payment market is expected to surpass US$ 590 Bn by 2032 at a CAGR of 30% for the forecast period 2022-2032.
 The United States alone expects a market valuation of US$ 42 Bn in 2022, with contactless payments growing by 150% in 2020.